 Established in 1785, Richland County is the county seat of South Carolina and is home to over 425,000 residents.
-Originally centered around agriculture (Richland County is named after the rich farming land used to support large indigo and cotton crops), Richland County is now the second-most populous county in South Carolina and is home to the military community at Fort Jackson, well-regarded educational institutions, and state-of-the-art hospital systems.
+Originally centered around agriculture (Richland County is named after the rich farming land used to support large indigo and cotton crops), Richland County is now the third-most populous county in South Carolina and is home to the military community at Fort Jackson, well-regarded educational institutions, and state-of-the-art hospital systems.

-According to the 2018-2022 American Community Survey, 42.4% of the County population is White and 47.2% of the population is Black or African American.
-The County also has a notable and growing Hispanic or Latino community which makes up 5.6% of the population.
-16.1% of the County population is in poverty while the median income of \$59,850 is similar to the Statewide median income of \$87,249.
+According to the 2019-2023 American Community Survey, 41.27% of the County population is White and 47.32% of the population is Black or African American.
+The County also has a notable and growing Hispanic or Latino community which makes up 6.29% of the population.
+16.9% of the County population is in poverty while the median household income of \$61,699 is similar but smaller than the Statewide median income of \$66,818.
 Over half of all County residents live in unincorporated areas.

-Richland County became a Federal entitlement program grantee in 2002.
-As an entitlement grantee, Richland County receives an annual share of federal Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and Emergency Services Grant (ESG) funds authorized under Title I of the Housing and Community Development Act of 1974, as amended.
+Richland County became a federal entitlement program grantee in 2002.
+As an entitlement grantee, Richland County receives an annual share of federal Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and Emergency Solutions Grant (ESG) funds authorized under Title I of the Housing and Community Development Act of 1974, as amended.